tyttijussila/portfolio/README.md

 # Portfolio

-Some of my work made on Automating GIS -course 2019!
+Some experimental GIS-analysis performed on Automating GIS -course 2019.
-Topics are of my own choice.

-Probably more content coming in future :)

 _______________________________________________________________________________________________________________________________